Big Soft and Chewy Peanut Butter Crinkle Cookies

 You want to use a creamy peanut butter from a brand like Jif or Skippy.
 Don’t use natural or homemade peanut butter in these cookies, as both are too runny for this recipe.

-Can I Make These Soft Peanut Butter Cookies Gluten-Free?
+Can I Make These Cookies Gluten-Free?

-Tips for Making Soft Peanut Butter Cookies
+Tips for the Best Peanut Butter Cookies

-Make sure your butter has been softened to room temperature before adding it to the dough.
+Butter: Make sure your butter has been softened to room temperature before adding it to the dough.
 If the butter is too cold, it won’t cream nicely together with the sugars and egg.

-You must chill the dough.
+Chilling the dough: You must chill the dough.
 If you don’t, the already soft and spread-prone dough will spread to epic levels and you’ll have one giant paper-thin cookie that baked together on the baking sheet.
 Not good, so chill it.

-Also note that you should bake your cookies until they’re done and watch your cookies, not the clock, when evaluating doneness since oven, dough, and preferences vary.
+Bake time: Note that you should bake your cookies until they’re done and watch your cookies, not the clock, when evaluating doneness since oven, dough, and preferences vary.

 - 1 large egg